Cooking with a crockpot in the summer uses less energy and keeps the house cooler.

-- Keep racks clear.
-Foil on oven racks blocks heat and costs money.
+Foil on oven shelves blocks heat and costs money.

-An old refrigerator costs the average family about $140 a year in electricity (that's almost $12 per month).
+An old refrigerator costs the average family about $140 a year (that's almost $12 per month).
 To cut those costs:

 0-5°F in your freezer.
 To check?
 Put one thermometer in a glass of water

-in the center of the refrigerator, and another thermometer between packages in the
+in the center of the refrigerator, and another between packages in the

 freezer.
 Read them after 24 hours.
 And to keep refrigerators cold, close